-1. Examination

-- a.
-UExcel[®] exam [ENGx111 English Composition] (fulfills the requirement for associate and bachelor's degrees) - b.
-UExcel[®] exam [ENGx110 College Writing] (fulfills the requirement for the associate degrees; partially fulfills the requirement for the bachelor's degrees) - c.
-Advanced Placement (AP) English Examinations (fulfills the requirement for the associate and bachelor's degrees)
+- 1. Examination - a.
+Excelsior College® Examination ENGx111 English Composition (fulfills the requirement for associate and bachelor degrees) - b.
+UEXCEL® examination, ENGx110 College Writing (fulfills the requirement for the associate degrees; partially fulfills the requirement for the bachelor's degrees) - c.
+Advanced Placement (AP) English Examinations (fulfills the requirement for associate and bachelor's degrees)